Soundscape Chorus 1995 to Present

 When Joey retired from directing in 2008, Soundscape hired Donya Metzger, singer, dancer and newly educated director, to lead them.
 Donya’s experience in musical theatre and her broad knowledge of popular musical styles brought a new focus to Soundscape.
 With Donya’s theatrical experience as a foundation, Soundscape grew in its ability to connect more joyfully and emotionally with their audiences and moved into a repertoire that included more contemporary pop and even the odd rock number.
 The chorus sought performance opportunities and built up their annual June event, staging a show borrowing from the musical theatre tradition in 2013.
 Enthusiastic audiences showed their appreciation for Soundscape’s newly found writing and acting skills with two sold-out shows!

-Donya’s life took a turn towards opportunities for foreign travel and she resigned from directing in 2014.
+Donya was then offered opportunities for foreign travel, and she resigned from directing in 2014.
 After an extensive director search, Soundscape found a new leader in Donya’s father, Charlie Metzger, a long-time director of various choirs and champion barbershop quartet singer.
 Given his experience with the Barbershop Harmony Society as a singing judge and teacher of directors, he has built upon the work of Joey and Donya, continuing to develop the singing and performance skills of Soundscape.
-Charllie is also developing the skills of assistant directors, coaches and small groups from within Soundscape's ranks.
-Exciting changes are coming this fall too utilizing new techniques that Charlie is bringing from Harmony University.